vhermecz/dotfiles/README.md

       └─ .gitconfig  <-- work-specific .gitconfig
 ```

-The separate `.gitconfig` files allow me to use my personal email in the global config, but use a different email address for commits to my work repos.
-See the script for details on how this is done.
+The global `.gitconfig` uses my personal email.

+The work-specific `.gitconfig` uses my work email, so commits to repos in that directory do not use my personal email.

-### Symlinks to Dotfiles
+### Dotfile Symlinks

+The script will create symlinks to dotfiles that configure various programs.
+Currently, this includes:

+* `~/.bashrc`
+* `~/.zshrc`
+* `~/.zshenv`
+* `~/.aws/config`
+* oh-my-zsh theme

-Next, it'll drop symlinks to various dotfiles to configure `zsh`, `oh-my-zsh`, and `awscli`.
-If the files it's replacing already exist, it'll make a backup copy first.
+If the files being replaced already exist, the script will make a backup.

+### Other Configuration

+* Configure iTerm2 to use the preferences file in this repo
+* Contains a python requirements file (not currently used)

 ### Install Software with Brew

-Finally, it'll install all the software in the various Brewfiles.
+After config files are created, the script installs the software in the Brewfiles.

-I have the Brewfiles split up into `base`, `home`, and `work`.
-The `base` Brewfile is always installed, while the others are conditional based on your answers to the setup questions.
+The Brewfiles are split into `base`, `home`, and `work`.
+The `base` Brewfile is always installed, while the others are conditional based on answers to the setup questions.

+### Software Updates

+A nice side-effect of using `brew` to install everything is that you can use this script to update software.
+Just re-run the script and everything that was installed with `brew` will be updated.